canselcik/libremarkable/README.md

 ##### Using [`musl`](https://musl.libc.org/)
 Make sure to build with `lto = true` otherwise `musl` symbols may be improperly resolved (call to `mmap` fails).

-1. Install `cross` with `cargo install cross` (make sure the reMarkable toolchain is not in use first)
-1. Compile with `cross build --example demo --release --target=armv7-unknown-linux-musleabihf` (or `TARGET=armv7-unknown-linux-musleabihf make x-demo`)
+1. Compile with `cross build --example demo --release --target=armv7-unknown-linux-musleabihf` (or `make x-demo`)
-1. Run the demo: `TARGET=armv7-unknown-linux-musleabihf make deploy-x-demo`
+1. Run the demo: `make deploy-x-demo`

-**Regarding apps for the rM2**: `musl`-built apps do not write to the framebuffer of rM2 devices as some work is required regarding `LD_PRELOAD` to enable the use of [`rm2fb`](https://github.com/ddvk/remarkable2-framebuffer).
-In the meantime you should use the `gnueabihf` target.
+**Regarding apps for the rM2**: you will need the [display](https://github.com/ddvk/remarkable2-framebuffer) package from [Toltec](https://toltec-dev.org/).
+Only the server part though as the client is built into this lib.